verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Each one an inseparable half of a single, two-part human organism
 - [ ] A chance to spend a few moments in the ephemeral kingdom of earthly grace.
 - [ ] Missed a thing in the way a smoker misses cigarettes
+- [ ] The best thing about being 21 is that you don't have to be 21 for more than a year.